 Navigation Capabilities

 In the navigation department, things are pretty equal.
-However, it also depends on what bike computer you buy and how you plan to use the selected device.
+However, it also depends on which bike computer you buy and how you plan to use it.

-Some bike computers offer full-on-device navigation features.
+Some bike computers offer built-in navigation features.
 For example, they can recalculate your route if you go off-course, provide turn-by-turn directions, navigate you to points of interest, etc.

-Smartphones are often dependent on 3rd party apps and an internet connection.
-But you can also download the maps to the phone if you don’t want to waste your mobile data.
+Smartphones are often dependent on third-party apps and an internet connection.
+But you can also download maps to your phone if you don’t want to waste your mobile data.

 Winner: It’s a draw